.NET example

 Grab the license.
 The

-api.CheckoutLicensemethod takes two inputs - the license name and version.
+api.CheckoutLicensemethod takes two inputs - the license name and the version.
 The license name is typically just the name of your product.
 The license version, if provided, should be in themajor.minorformat.
-The QuidLM will treat this input as the minimal license version that your current application is willing to accept.
-You normally pass the current version of your application for this parameter.
-That way, newer licenses enable older applications, but not vice versa, which is typically what you want.
-If for some reason that is not what you want, you can hard-code that version to "1.0" or some other constant.string product_name = "MyProduct", min_version = "3.1"; Qlm.License license = api.CheckoutLicense(product_name, min_version);If the requested license is not available,
+QuidLM treats this input as the minimum license version that your application is willing to accept.
+Typically, you pass your application’s current version for this parameter.
+This ensures that newer licenses enable older applications, but not vice versa — which is usually the desired behavior.
+If that is not what you want, you can hard‑code the version to "1.0" or another constant.string product_name = "MyProduct", min_version = "3.1"; Qlm.License license = api.CheckoutLicense(product_name, min_version);If the requested license is not available,

-The above are the necessary parts, but you can take advantage of optional features, such as logging and
+The above are the required parts, but you can also take advantage of optional features, such as logging and

 license revocation.
-Those additional features are demonstrated in sample applications shipped with QuidLM.
+These additional features are demonstrated in the sample applications shipped with QuidLM.

-The dotnet_client application is a more full-fledged example, which can also
+The dotnet_client application is a more fully featured example, which can also

 be used for testing.
-It is a command line application that grabs the license specified
+It is a command line application that checks out the license specified

-on the command line for the specified number of seconds and prints the licensing information.
+on the command line for the specified number of seconds and prints licensing information.
 The

-comments in the source code explain the standard functionality, such as the initialization and the license checkout
+comments in the source code explain standard functionality, such as initialization and license checkout,

-mentioned above, and introduce the logging and the license revocation.
-The example is cross-platform - QuidLM comes
+and introduce logging.
+The example is cross-platform - QuidLM ships

-with libqlm_client.so and qlm_client.dll libraries to make it work on both Windows and UNIX systems.
+with libqlm_client.so and qlm_client.dll libraries to support both Windows and UNIX systems.

 /// Dotnet_client application: grab the specified license for